"The Champion of Kirkwall was an archmage without peer, a god among mortal men.

 - Saruman in J. R. R. Tolkien's Middle-earth novels is also an archmage, though he is never referred to by that title; however, as the White Wizard at the head of the order of wizards (as Gandalf describes him), he seems to occupy the place of an archmage in Middle-earth.

-- It should be noted that after becoming a White Wizard himself that Gandalf can be considered this trope, having become a key advisor and leader in the armies of Middle-earth against Mordor, after Saruman is defeated by an army of bearded trees (and two hobbits)...live and learn.
+- It should be noted that after becoming a White Wizard himself that Gandalf can be considered this trope, having become a key adviser and leader in the armies of Middle-earth against Mordor, after Saruman is defeated by an army of bearded trees (and two hobbits)...live and learn.

 - In Barbara Hambly's writings, the fantasy worlds of both The Darwath Trilogy and The Windrose Chronicles feature archmages, the leaders of the wizards of those worlds.
 In the Windrose Chronicles, the archmage's authority magically moves to another wizard on the death of the archmage.